 We hope that our analysis will be helpful to outline useful perspectives and directions to data management research in fair classification.
 To the best of our knowledge, ours is the broadest evaluation and analysis of work in this area, and can contribute to a useful roadmap for the research community.

-Acknowledgements: This work was supported by the NSF under grants CCF-1763423 and IIS-1943971.
+Acknowledgements: This work was supported by the NSF under grants CCF-1763423, IIS-1943971, and 2112606.
+We thank Sainyam Galhotra for useful discussions.